patbec/homeserver-startpage/README.md

 ### Project

-Open the `thinkbox.code-workspace` using Visual Studio Code.
-After opening the workspace file, the [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension is offered as the recommended extension to install.
+Open this folder using Visual Studio Code.
+After opening, the [LiveServer](https://marketplace.visualstudio.com/items?itemName=ritwickdey.LiveServer) extension is offered as the recommended extension to install.
 If you are using a different local web server for testing, you can ignore the recommendation.

 The following settings have been preconfigured here:
 ```
----
-"extensions": {
-	"recommendations": [
-		"ritwickdey.LiveServer"
-	]
-},
-"settings": {
+{
   "liveServer.settings.host": "0.0.0.0",
   "liveServer.settings.root": "/src",
-	"liveServer.settings.port": 80
+  "liveServer.settings.port": 8080
 }
----
 ```

 The website uses **absolute paths** for the image files, so the root directory `liveServer.settings.root` must be set to `src`.